TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ### Hoisting

 Hoisting makes some variables and functions available before they have been declared.
 This is a common cause of difficult to find bugs.
+Commonly there are undefined returns instead of errors when hoisting takes place which makes the errors difficult to detect.

 To avoid hoisting problems: